nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* is a Teaching Assistant (TA) for National University of Singapore Computer Science modules
+* is a Teaching Assistant (TA) for National University of Singapore Computer Science courses
 * has a need to manage a significant number of student information
 * prefer desktop apps over other types
 * can type fast